pasqal-io/horqrux/docs/index.md

 We can now build a fully differentiable variational circuit by simply defining a sequence of gates and a set of initial parameter values we want to optimize.
-Horqrux provides an implementation of [adjoint differentiation](https://arxiv.org/abs/2009.02823), which we can use to fit a function using a simple circuit class wrapper.
+`horqrux` provides an implementation of [adjoint differentiation](https://arxiv.org/abs/2009.02823), which we can use to fit a function using a simple `Circuit` class.

 ```python exec="on" source="material-block" html="1"
 from __future__ import annotations